FixzyKwa/Legality/README.md

 # About Querix LTD. Projects, Products, and Axion Client

-Querix LTD. is dedicated to Minecraft-related projects, utilizing Java, C#, C++, and C. Our mission is to make the game more enjoyable, portable, fair, and lightweight.
+Querix LTD. is dedicated to Minecraft-related projects, utilizing Java, C#, C++, and C(Html, CSS and JS for testing).
+Our purpose is to make the game more enjoyable, portable, fair, and lightweight.

 Unlike most custom clients that operate only on the client side, we provide: